yykvkv/aaa/README.md

         Character that should be used to separate fields.
 Default value is (;).
     --trim
         Trim values.
 By default values are not trimmed.

-    Filtering rows:

-    --filter-column <name>
-        Column on which the filter should be applied.
-When specifying filter command line switches, you must use this switch as the first one as it initializes new filter.
-You can specify more filters, each one beginning with this switch.
-You can filter the rows even on columns that are not part of the output.
-Filtering is performed before remapping.
-    ..filter.values <file>
-        Path to file containing values that the filter should use.
-Empty rows are added to the values too.
-    --filter-exclude
-        Excludes all rows where the column value matches one of the specified values.
-    --filter-include
-        Includes all rows where the column value matches one of the specified values.
-        This is the default behavior if --filter-exclude|--filter-include is not specified.

-    Remapping (replacing) values:

-    --remap-column <name>
-        Column in which original values should be replaced with values from map file.
-When specifying remapping command line switches, you must use this switch as the first one as it initializes new remapping.
-You can specify more remappings, each one beginning with this switch.
-Remapping is performed after filtering.
-    --remap-map <file>
-        Path to file containing original value and new value pairs.
-The file uses CSV format.
-Values can be escaped either using single-quote (') or double-quote (").
-Quotes within values can be escaped either doubling them ("" and '') or backslash-escaping them (\" and \').

-Characters encoding:

-    Application expects all files being in UTF-8 encoding.

-## To do

-Nothing at this moment.

-## License

-xml2csv is distributed under MIT license.

-## Changelog

-### Version 1.2.2

-* Fixed removal of new lines from the strings.

-### Version 1.2.1

-* Updated plugin and dependency versions.

-### Version 1.2.0

-* Added support for trimming values.
-* Added support for custom separator.
-* Added support for joining values of repeated XML elements.
-* Added support for handling any XML document.

-### Version 1.1.0

-* Added support for filtering rows.
-* Added support for remapping (replacing) values.

-### Version 1.0.0

-Initial release.